bdstein33/codesnap.io/posts/bookshelf.md

 tags: Javascript, Bookshelf.js, Knex.js
 ---

-Using an object-relational mapper (ORM) to interact with a database in your node application can be a huge saver.
+Using an object-relational mapper (ORM) to interact with a database in your node application can be a huge time saver.
 Two of the better known ORMs for interacting with SQL databases are Bookshelf and Sequelize.
 In this post, I will guide you through setting up your database connection, schema and queries using Bookshelf.

 Before we get started, it’s important to understand the relationship between Bookshelf and Knex.
 Bookshelf is an ORM for Node.js that is build on the Knex SQL query builder.